zaphosting/docs/docs/contribution-blogs.md

 Currently, we accept content using both **Markdown** and **HTML5** styling options.

 :::tip
 We can **highly recommend** using the Markdown tool **[StackEdit](https://stackedit.io/app#)** to write your content whilst maintaining all the awesome functionality of Markdown.
 Alternatively, we can also recommend **[HTML5 Editor](https://html5-editor.net/)** if you prefer to style using HTML5.
 You could then directly export this to your Google Drive or any file-sharing application and receive a link that you can share with us.
-You can learn more about Markdown styling via our [Blog Guidelines guide](contribution-blogs-guidelines.md#formatting).
+You can learn more about Markdown styling via our Blog [Guidelines](contribution-blogs-guidelines.md#formatting)guide.
 :::

 :::note